s-ccs/Template_Thesis/README.md

 │
 ├── plots            <- All exported plots go here, best in date folders
 |
-├── notebooks        <- Jupyter, Weave or any other mixed media notebooks.
+├── notebooks        <- Pluto, Jupyter, Weave or any other mixed media notebooks.[^1] │
-│
 ├── scripts          <- Various scripts, e.g. simulations, plotting, analysis,
 │   │                   The scripts use the `src` folder for their base code.